dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 linker is capable of loading these LLVM bitcode files and generating code at link time (typically after performing optimizations).

-Note that rustc can also read its own object files produced with `-Clinker-plugin-lto`.
+Note that dustc can also read its own object files produced with `-Clinker-plugin-lto`.
 If an rlib is only ever going to get used later with a `-Clto` compilation then you can pass `-Clinker-plugin-lto` to speed up compilation and avoid generating object files that aren't used.